gsedlacz/tooltips4vaadin/README.md

 ```

 ## Browser Compatibilty
-This library should work nicely with any modern browser but Chrome and Firefox were used during testting.
+This library should work nicely with any modern browser but Chrome and Firefox were used during testing.

 ## Credit
 This plugin makes use of these libraries:
 1. tippy.js (license: MIT, version.
-5.1.4, URL: https://github.com/atomiks/tippyjs)
+6.1.0, URL: https://github.com/atomiks/tippyjs)
 2. Project Lombok (license: MIT, version 1.18.8, URL: https://projectlombok.org/)
 3. retry (license: MIT, version: 0.12.0, URL: https://www.npmjs.com/package/retry)